netdata/netdata/src/collectors/REFERENCE.md

 The list of supported collectors can be found in the [Collecting Metrics](/src/collectors/README.md) section, and on [our website](https://www.netdata.cloud/integrations).

 The documentation of each Collector provides all the necessary configuration options and prerequisites for that collector.
-In most cases, either the charts are automatically generated without any configuration, or you just fulfil those prerequisites and configure the collector.
+In most cases, either the charts are automatically generated without any configuration, or you fulfil those prerequisites and configure the collector.

 > **Info**
 >